Hamzaiftikhar01/PolicyLens/README.md

     ↓
 Grounded Answer + Citation

-Both Benchmark Mode and Try Your Own use the same RAG core; only the knowledge-base namespace changes.
+Both Benchmark Mode and Try Your Own use the same RAG core, with isolated knowledge-base namespaces.

 ---

 Benchmark Corpus

-The benchmark includes Pakistani legal and regulatory documents such as:
+The benchmark corpus contains Pakistani legal and regulatory documents including:

 - Constitution of Pakistan
 - Pakistan Penal Code
 - Code of Criminal Procedure
 - Code of Civil Procedure
 - Elections Act
-- PECA
+- Prevention of Electronic Crimes Act (PECA)
 - Right of Access to Information Act
 - Pakistan Code regulatory material